 The LNS seeks to understand the cellular and molecular mechanisms of neural plasticity during aging and to develop novel interventions for the prevention and treatment of neurodegenerative conditions such as Alzheimer's, Parkinson's, and Huntington's diseases, as well as stroke.
 The LNS has a particular focus on signal transduction pathways that control the development and plasticity of nerve cell circuits, and how these pathways are altered in aging and neurological disorders.
-Examples include: neurotrophic factor signaling; adaptive stress response pathways, cellular calcium homeostasis; and pathways that modify energy metabolism and oxidative stress.
+Examples include: the mechanisms regulating neural stem cells; neurotrophic factor signaling; adaptive stress response pathways; cellular calcium homeostasis; and pathways that modify energy metabolism and oxidative stress.
 Using animal models, LNS investigators are discovering how factors such as dietary energy intake and exercise affect the brain during aging, and they are developing and testing novel drugs that preserve or enhance brain function using animal models.

 Laboratory of Behavioral Neuroscience (LBN)

-The LBN conducts basic and clinical research on individual differences in cognition, personality, and affect; investigates the neural contribution to these individual differences; studies the influence of age on these traits and states, and their reciprocal influence on cognitive and mental health, well-being, and adaptation; examines predictors and modifiers of age-related neurodegenerative diseases and age-associated changes in behavior, predispositions, and brain-behavior associations; identifies early markers of Alzheimer’s disease and cognitive decline; and examines factors that promote the maintenance of cognitive health.
-Laboratory investigators employ a variety of methods, including experimental longitudinal, epidemiological, neuroimaging, biomarker, neuropathological, and genetic methods in the analyses of psychological and biological aspects of aging.
+The LBN conducts basic and clinical research on individual differences in cognition, personality, and affect; investigates the cellular, neural systems and genetic contributions to variation between individuals in animal models and humans; examines predictors and modifiers of age-related neurodegenerative diseases and age-associated changes in behavior, predispositions, and brain-behavior associations; identifies early markers of Alzheimer’s disease and cognitive decline and examines factors that promote the maintenance of cognitive health, and develops; and validates biomarkers of age-related neurodegeneration to inform diagnosis and therapeutic interventions.
+Laboratory investigators employ a variety of approaches, including experimental, longitudinal, neuroimaging, biomarker, neuropathological, electrophysical, anatomical, molecular and genetic methods in the analysis of biological and psychological aspects of aging.